McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ### translucent
 Translucent blocks like stained glass, check the list in the section header.
+A list of all blocks rendered by this shader can be found [here](List%20of%20Blocks%20Affected.md#translucent).

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_translucent.png" width=400> <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_translucent_2.png" width=400>